 Despite our commitment to preserving the historical record, we came to see Jonestown as a religious, rather than simply as a historical event, at least in terms of assessing its importance.
 A number of writers from outside the academy have contributed to this shift in our perspective.

-I’m thinking of the work of Muhammed Isaiah Kenyatta, and of J. Alfred Smith; of Archie Smith, Jr., and Richard Lawrence.
+I’m thinking of the work of Muhammed Isaiah Kenyatta, and of J. Alfred Smith in the book, Peoples Temple and Black Religion; of Archie Smith, Jr., and Richard Lawrence.
 These African American pastors (and scholar in the case of Dr. Archie Smith Jr.) have expanded our understanding of the complicated dimensions of the movement and its denouement.

 The white theologian Jeff Hood has also examined Peoples Temple, Jim Jones, and Jonestown apart from the confines of traditional scholarship.
 Dr. Hood’s oft-provocative commentaries humanize all those present in Peoples Temple, including Jim Jones, the “monster” of recent television documentaries.

 In addition, the examination of Peoples Temple should not be limited to its expression as a religious group.
 Its self-described revolutionary socialism makes it ripe for consideration along with other radical political and social movements of the era, ranging from the Symbionese Liberation Army to the Black Panther Party.
 By enlarging analytical boundaries, our knowledge of the movement could grow.